brianberns/brianberns.github.io/Markdown/Scales.md

 | A | 3&frasl;2 = 1.50 |
 | C | 16&frasl;9 = 1.78 |

-This series of notes (D, E, G, A, and C) is called the [pentatonic scale](https://www.phys.uconn.edu/~gibson/Notes/Section3_4/Sec3_4.htm) (where "pentatonic" just means a scale containing five notes).
+This series of notes (D, E, G, A, and C) in an octave is called the [pentatonic scale](https://www.phys.uconn.edu/~gibson/Notes/Section3_4/Sec3_4.htm) (where "pentatonic" just means a scale containing five notes).